amandamknight/first_repo/README.md

 # first_repo
-Practice for repository and markdown file
+Practice for repository and readme file using markdown

 ## Introductions
 Hi there!
 My name is *Amanda*.